oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### migration

 *   scheduling the host- same as in run vm.
-*   the engine will pass to vdsm the pf the vnic should be connected to one of its vfs.
+*   the engine will pass to vdsm the PF the vnic should be connected to one of its VFs.

 #### VDSM API